Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 \end{theorem}

-\begin{IEEEproof} The full proof is contained in Appendix C in the supplementary materials.
-There we note that in the hierarchical scenario, the cost objective (\ref{eq:dataOpt}) can be rewritten as

-Taking the partial derivatives with respect to $r$ and $s$, and noting that a large $D$ forces $r, s \in [0, 1]$ gives the result. \end{IEEEproof} Intuitively, as the costs $c$ or $c_{n+1}$ increase, so should the amount of data discarded, as is the case in Theorem 4.
-Another result of Theorem 4 is that data is neither fully discarded nor fully offloaded, in contrast with Theorem 3.
-This implies that more exact (nonlinear) error bounds lead to a more balanced distribution of data across nodes in the network.
+\begin{IEEEproof} The full proof is contained in Appendix C. There we note that in the hierarchical scenario, the cost objective (\ref{eq:dataOpt}) can be rewritten as $\sum_i (1 - r_i - s_i) D_i c_i + \sum_i s_i D_i (c_{n+1} + c_t) + \sum_i \frac{\gamma}{\sqrt{(1 - r_i - s_i)D_i}} + \frac{\gamma}{\sqrt{\sum_i s_i D_i}}$.
+Taking the partial derivatives with respect to $r_i$ and $s_i$, and noting that a large $D_i$ forces $r_i, s_i \in [0, 1]$ for each node gives the result. \end{IEEEproof} Intuitively, as the costs $c_i$ or $c_{n+1}$ increase, so should the amount of data discarded, as in Theorem~\ref{thm:nonlinear}.
+Theorem~\ref{thm:nonlinear} also shows that data is neither fully discarded nor offloaded, in contrast with Theorem 3, implying that convex error bounds lead to a more balanced distribution of data across nodes in the network.
+We do not include resource constraints in Theorem~\ref{thm:nonlinear} in order to focus on the effects of the compute and transmission costs $c_i$, $c_{n + 1}$, and $c_t$ on the optimal solution.
+In practice, an edge server would have nearly unlimited capacity $C_{n+1}$ to process the datapoints generated by the devices, as it is much more powerful, and often has access to a more reliable power source, than typical mobile devices.
+Intuitively, including the capacities $C_i$ and $C_t$ on the devices and links would further increase the amount of data discarded.